mitchell-alexleigh/UnderstandingEmployeeTurnover/README.md

 ## Special Notes

-> This repository contains a presentation completed as part of my coursework for the Master of Data Science program at the University of Wisconsin Oshkosh.
-The purpose of this assignment was to demonstrate my presentation and communication skills.

 In the presentation, a specific company is addressed.
 However, it is important to clarify that:
 - This presentation was **never presented to**, **intended for**, or **reflective of** that organization.
 - Mentioning the company was a **requirement of the coursework** and should not be interpreted as an endorsement or critique.